EscapedShadows/Penclave/README.md

 # Penclave v1.0.1A

 ### Overview
 Penclave is a portable application designed to simplify the writing process for digital authors.
-Whether you're an experienced novelist or just embarking on your writing journey, Penclave offers a user-friendly platform to help you organize your thoughts and ideas seamlessly.
+Whether you're an experienced novelist or just starting your writing journey, Penclave offers a user-friendly platform to help you organize your thoughts and ideas seamlessly.

 ## Key Features
 - **Workspaces**: Create multiple workspaces, each dedicated to a specific book series, allowing for better organization and focus.